 Whilst children and young people are participating in golf activities in our care, Tracy Park Golf Club has a responsibility to ensure their safety and wellbeing.

-- The Tracy Park Golf Club will work with children, their parents/carers and external organisations to safeguard the welfare of children participating in golf.
+The Tracy Park GC will work with children, their parents/carers and external organisations to safeguard the welfare of children participating in golf.

-- The Tracy Park Golf Club is committed to working in partnership with other key UK Golf Bodies to continually improve and to promote safeguarding initiatives across the sport.
+The Tracy Park GC is committed to working in partnership with other key UK Golf Bodies to continually improve and to promote safeguarding initiatives across the sport.

-- The Tracy Park Golf Club owes a legal duty of care to children on their premises or engaged in their activities.
+The Tracy Park GC owes a legal duty of care to children on their premises or engaged in their activities.
 That duty is to take reasonable care to ensure their reasonable safety and the duty is higher than it would be for adults.

 Responsibilities and Implementation